mc-wiki/minecraft-mod-heywiki/README.md

 - If confirmation is required to open the wiki page: default is true
 - Which wiki language you prefer, overriding your game language: default is your game language
 - The keybind to open the wiki page: default is H
+- Reach distance: default is 5.2 blocks (same as creative mode reach)
+- Whether fluid is allowed: default is false

 ### Commands